Ethacrynate Sodium Injection

 Safety and effectiveness of parenteral use in infants have not been established (see CONTRAINDICATIONS).

-Safety and effectiveness of intravenous use in pediatric patients have not been established (see DOSAGE AND ADMINISTRATION, Intravenous Use).
+Safety and effectiveness of intravenous use in pediatric patients have not been established (see DOSAGE AND ADMINISTRATION).

-Of the total number of subjects in clinical studies of ethacrynate sodium, approximately 224 patients (21%) were 65 to 74 years of age, while approximately 100 patients (9%) were 75 years of age and over.
-No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
-(See WARNINGS.)
+Of the total number of subjects in clinical studies of ethacrynic acid or ethacrynate sodium approximately 224 patients (21%) were 65 to 74 years of age, while approximately 100 patients (9%) were 75 years of age and over.
+No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out. (see WARNINGS).

 Deafness, tinnitus and vertigo with a sense of fullness in the ears, and blurred vision have occurred.